Calibrated Surrogate Losses for Adversarially Robust Classification: Abstract

 \section{Abstract}

 Adversarially robust classification seeks a classifier that is insensitive to adversarial perturbations of test patterns.
 This problem is often formulated via a minimax objective, where the target loss is the worst-case value of the 0-1 loss subject to a bound on the size of perturbation.
 Recent work has proposed convex surrogates for the adversarial 0-1 loss, in an effort to make optimization more tractable.
-In this work, we consider the question of which surrogate losses are \emph{calibrated} with respect to the adversarial 0-1 loss, meaning that minimization of the former implies minimization of the latter.
+A primary question is that of consistency, that is, whether minimization of the surrogate risk implies minimization of the adversarial 0-1 risk.
+In this work, we analyze this question through the lens of calibration, which is a pointwise notion of consistency.
 We show that no convex surrogate loss is calibrated with respect to the adversarial 0-1 loss when restricted to the class of linear models.
 We further introduce a class of nonconvex losses and offer necessary and sufficient conditions for losses in this class to be calibrated.
+We also show that if the underlying distribution satisfies Massart's noise condition, convex losses can also be calibrated in the adversarial setting.